 Gather those broken fake fir piece from your tree to craft a creative gift topper.
 You'll need to affix them together with floral tape or wire and wrap tightly to a ribbon or raffia.
 Add an old ornament to the middle of your design for a festive feature.

 Foil is tricky.
 You have to use the more expensive, thick kind or you'll be fighting tears at every corner.
 Fold as little as possible to avoid the leftover pot roast look and use shiny gift-wrap ribbon to match the look of the foil.
 Consider embossing the outside of your gift with a soft tip like a chopstick.
-Check out these tips for making a professional-looking gift-wrap job with foil.

 9. Fabric Scraps